VitaliRj/Vineyard_FastRCNN/README.md

 ## The Network

-Having a wide variety of pretrained CNNs, I choose the VGG-19 Series network as a base for this project [4].
+Having a wide variety of pretrained CNNs in MATLAB, I chose the VGG-19 Series network as a base for this project [4].
 The network comes with the following layers:

 ![Image of vgg19.png](/media/vgg19.PNG)
 Image source: [5]